Certified Kubernetes Application Developer CKAD Learning Path

 - Application observability and maintenance – 15%

-CKA requires you to solve 24 questions in 3 hours.
+- CKAD requires you to solve 16 questions in 2 hours.

-- CKAD was already upgraded to use the k8s 1.22 version.
+- CKAD was already upgraded to use the k8s 1.28 version.
+But it keeps on being upgraded with new Kubernetes versions.

-- You are allowed to open another browser tab which can be from kubernetes.io or other products documentation like Falco.
+- You are allowed to open another browser tab that can be from kubernetes.io or other product documentation like Falco.
 Do not open any other windows.

 - Exam questions can be attempted in any order and don’t have to be sequential.
-So be sure to move ahead and come back later.
+So be sure to flag them and move ahead and come back later.

 CKAD Exam Preparation and Tips

-- I used the courses from KodeKloud for practicing and it would good enough to cover what is required for the exam.
+- I used the courses from KodeKloud CKAD for practicing and it would be good enough to cover what is required for the exam.

-- I was not stretched for time for CKAD and had much time to review.
+- Prepare yourself with the imperative commands as much as you can.
+This will help cut down the time required to solve half of the questions.
+I was not stretched for time for CKAD and had much time to review.

 - Each exam question carries weight so be sure you attempt the exams with higher weights before focusing on the lower ones.
 So target the ones with higher weights and quicker solutions like debugging ones.

-- The exam is provided by killer.sh with 6-8 different preconfigured K8s clusters.
+- CKAD exam provides 6-8 different preconfigured K8s clusters.
 Each question refers to a different Kubernetes cluster, and the context needs to be switched.
 Be sure to execute the

 kubectl use contextcommand, which is available with every question and you just need to copy-paste it.